bhmj/jsonslice/README.md

 ## Limitations and deviations

+1. Only single-word keys are supported (`/\w+/`)

-At the moment a single index reference returns an element, not an array:
+2. At the moment a single index reference returns an element, not an array:
 ```
 main sample0.json $.store.books[0]
 ```